The Registered Nurse School Nurse Substitute application will be open from October 8, 2020, and closes November 6, 2020.

 - Becomes familiar with and follows school and division procedures for routines and emergencies.

 - Leaves a clear, written summary for the teacher of the work covered and other relevant comments.

-- During planning period, performs duties as requested by teacher or school administrator.
+- During the planning period, performs duties as requested by the teacher or school administrator.

-- Maintains confidentiality at all times: in classroom, school site, administrative buildings and in the community.
+- Maintains confidentiality at all times: in the classroom, school site, administrative buildings and in the community.